thestackcollective/curriculum-site/module4/pd/lessons/education_and_community.md

 <section class="dropdown">
 ### Let's Challenge!
 Take some time to review the two technical blog posts above.
-Now consider your time at Turing and write down three ideas that you could write about.
+Now consider your time at TheStackCollective and write down three ideas that you could write about.
 For instance: Intro to Building an API, an overview of a project, or what it has been like taking a bootcamp in 2024 are great ideas.

 - Where could you post this?
 - How can you leverage posts like these during your job search?